 For the sake of consistency, it’s best you aim to leave the same impression with your Instagram feed as the one that your business website leaves.
 This way, you can put forward a uniform, well-defined, and consistent brand personality that’s memorable and drives engagement.

-If you’re growing a small business or personal brand and haven’t invested much in your website, it’s a good idea to sit down to decide the brand personality you want to share with your audience and stand out on Instagram.
+If you’re growing a small business or personal brand and haven’t invested much in your website, it’s a good idea to sit down to decide the brand personality you want to share with your audience and stand out as well as aids in making money on Instagram.

 - What aspects of my personality or business personality do I want to share with my target audience?